CampusVH/pult/README.md

    [ https://github.com/azlux/botamusique ](https://github.com/azlux/botamusique).

-   At the Bochum University of Applied Sciences, we provide a web page which allows for quick access to a *virtual room*, i.e. a combination of a Mumble channel and a VNC channel in PULT.
+   At the Bochum University of Applied Sciences, we provide a web page which allows for quick access to a *virtual room*, i.e. a combination of a Mumble channel and a VNC channel in PULT, see the subdirectory *www/virtual-rooms/* of the PULT sources.
    Be welcome to copy it and to adapt it to your room structure.

+*Viel Erfolg und viel Spaß!*
+Have success and enjoy!